-Greg Miraglia is a college teacher, author, radio show host and producer, and LGBT advocate.
+Greg Miraglia is an LGBT activist, college professor of LGBT studies and criminal justice, author, radio host and producer, and professional speaker.
 He has a Masters Degree in Education, a Bachelors Degree in Business, and is a graduate of the California Commission On Peace Officer Standards and Training Master Instructor Development Program.
 He teaches three courses in LGBT studies, a variety of law enforcement courses including human relations, work place harassment prevention, community policing, and one of the only state certified hate crimes investigations courses in the State of California.
 In 2016, Mr. Miraglia was named Dean Emeritus at Napa Valley College after retiring as Dean of Career Technical Education.
 He continues teaching as a part time member of the faculty and Napa Valley College and Santa Rosa Junior College.

 In 2011, he authored curriculum for an accredited LGBT Studies Program now offered by Napa Valley College.
 This was the second program of its type offered by a California college.
 In July of 2013, Mr. Miraglia was awarded the “Dr. John W. Rice Diversity Award” by the Chancellor of the California Community College system for his work developing hate crime prevention and diversity education programs.
 He is a nationally recognized speaker and expert on LGBT issues in the law enforcement profession and education.

-Mr. Miraglia serves as a member of the Board of Directors for the Matthew Shepard Foundation and is the National Program Coordinator for Campus Pride’s Stop the Hate Program and Safe Space Training Program.
-Mr. Miraglia is also a radio program host and producer on Outbeat Radio, a weekly LGBT program on KRCB Radio.
+Mr. Miraglia serves as a member of the Board of Directors for the Matthew Shepard Foundation and is also a radio program host and producer on Outbeat Radio, a weekly LGBT program on KRCB Radio.
+He serves as an HIV test counselor and educator for Face to Face in Sonoma County.
 He has over 35 years of experience in law enforcement with three different police departments working most recently as deputy chief of the Napa Valley Railroad Police Department.

 After coming out himself in 2004, Mr. Miraglia decided to work with others in law enforcement who are still struggling with the pervasive homophobia that still exists in many areas of the law enforcement, the fire service, and EMS profession.
 He authored three books including Coming Out From Behind The Badge and American Heroes Coming Out From Behind The Badge.